corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/node/operating/cryptoservice-configuration.md

 (optional) timeout when establishing connection to the device, in milliseconds.
 The default is 30000.

 * **keepSessionAlive**:
 (optional) boolean, false by default.
-If set to false the connection to the device will terminate after 15 minutes.
+If set to false, the connection to the device will terminate after 15 minutes.
 The node will attempt to automatically re-establish the connection.

 * **keyGroup**: